-There are a number of differences however the main one is an informal debt agreement is not a part of the bankruptcy act.
+At Just Budget, we are often the difference between an informal debt arrangement and a Part 9 Debt Agreement.
+There are a number of significant differences, the main one being is that an informal debt agreement is not a part of the Bankruptcy Act 1966.

 This means that while a Part Nine is listed on a credit file, which lasts for five years, a person will find it very difficult indeed to obtain any form of credit.
 Many people are unaware of this fact when they enter into a Part Nine agreement and they are naturally very disappointed when they learn that even though the term of many Part Nine agreements can be only three years the damage to a credit file can last up to five, in a way people are punished for up to two years after they have been released from the Part Nine as most credit providers will not approve credit while this listing is on their credit file.

 Protect Your Credit File With An Informal Debt Arrangement